openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 open-source projects and widely considered an best practice [#]_.

-The maintainer role is a leadership role that encompasses both technical and community elements.
+The maintainer role is a leadership role that encompasses both technical and community management elements.
 Both dimensions of the role are equally important.

 All, non-deprecated, components of the Open edX project must have a